G-Core/product-documentation/documentation/cloud/getting-started/projects/create-a-project.md

 When you first navigate to the Cloud page, you’ll have only one **Default** project.
 This project is created automatically for every account and can’t be deleted.

-You can create more projects to organize your cloud resources:
+You can create more projects to organize your cloud resources.
+The number of projects doesn't affect your expenses.
+We charge only for the used resources.

+To create a project:

 1\.
 Navigate to the **Projects** page.